Indian River Community Foundation

 Governance and Leadership

 The foundation is led by President & CEO Jeffrey R. Pickering and Board Chair Kathryn Healy.
 The board of directors consists of active community members who volunteer their time and expertise, including Allen Jones, Angelia Perry, Anthony Guettler, Carla E Meyer, Dawn E Michael, and others.
-The leadership emphasizes "Building a better community through donor-driven philanthropy" as their core mission.
+The leadership emphasises "Building a better community through donor-driven philanthropy" as their core mission.

 Application Process & Timeline